The True Word: Celsus and his work

 Celsus was either a Greek or a Roman who wrote during the second century CE.
-Very little is known about his origins or life.
-The work in its original form has been lost and the True Word survives only as excerpts from a work by the Christian scholar Origen, who quotes Celsus to rebut him.
+Little is known about his origins or life.
+The work in its original form has been lost and the True Word survives as excerpts from a work by the Christian scholar Origen, who quotes Celsus to rebut him.

 Origen states that Celsus is from the first half of the second century, but his information about Celsus's identity seems highly unreliable.
 Celsus was a very common name, and Origen, perhaps as innuendo, expresses uncertainty about whether Celsus is the same person as Celsus the Epicurean.
 This may have been an attempt to discredit Celsus, since Epicureanism was disreputable, and in any case Celsus's philosophical writings are Platonist and incompatible with Epicureanism.
-Modern scholars consider it more likely that Celsus lived in the second half of the century, and a majority have come to a general consensus that Celsus probably wrote around 170 to 180 A.D.
-The arguments for the date depend on factors such as the state of the art of gnosticism, possible references to the Augusti, appeals to defense against barbarian invasion, and the possibility of identifying the persecution described by Celsus with a historical one.
+Modern scholars consider it more likely that Celsus lived in the second half of the century, and a majority have come to a general consensus that Celsus probably wrote around 170 to 180 AD The arguments for the date depend on factors such as the state of the art of Gnosticism, possible references to the Augusti, appeals to defense against barbarian invasion, and the possibility of identifying the persecution described by Celsus with a historical one.

 Most modern scholars are in agreement that Celsus did not rely on the "rumors and hearsay evidence" that many other Christian detractors of the time period used, but rather drew upon his own observations and displayed knowledge of both the Hebrew Bible and New Testament of the Christian Bible, as well as other Jewish and Christian writings.